 Second, determine the resources that you plan to use.
 What books and courses will you use?

 Third, develop a study plan.
 When will you study each week?
-Will you prepare along or with a group?
+Will you prepare alone or with a study group?

-The certification exam has 170 multiple-choice questions.
-And you have 3.5 hours to complete it.
-To maintain your PMI-RMP, you must earn 30 professional development units in risk management topics every three years.
+The certification exam has 115 multiple-choice questions.
+And you have 2.5 hours to complete it.
+You must earn 30 professional development units in risk management topics every three years to maintain your PMI-RMP.